 Continue on the street “Rue Félix Poirier”, always straight till the Menhir of the Champ-Dolent.
 Since when haven’t you visited our beautiful menhir?

 To finish the loop, you can come back to the city center by the road of Combourg.
 As for us, we prefer to come back by the street “Félix Poirier”, and pass again in front of the church of Carfantin.
 After Carfantin, we turn right around the old mirror factory (now in ruins).
 We need to ascend the street of Pierre Sémard.
 This street, often forgotten by Dol’s citizen, shows the history of the town’s industry.
 At the parking (and Edd Hostel), walk towards the railway station, take the underground and walk past the train station.
 You now just have to take the Aristide Briand Avenue and hop you have reached once more the city center!

 For this nice loop, you can count 2h walk.
-Take advantage of the 10km limit to rediscover with new eyes your town!
+Take advantage of the 10km around Dol limit rediscover with new eyes your town!